csH7KmCC9/coinjoin-smt/README.md

 # Set up example CoinJoin amount, taker, inputs, txfees, and cjfees (optional)

 Change the global variables prefixed with `example_`.
-Each party (i.e. participant in the CoinJoin) must be assigned a unique integer ID.
+Each party (i.e. participant in the CoinJoin) must be assigned a unique integer ID. `-1` is reserved as a party ID for the party ID of unused outputs.

 # Find a good CoinJoin